simeonreusch/fpbot/README.md

 `--daysago`  Determines how old the datapoints used should be.
 Default uses all datapoints available.

+`--daysuntil`  Determines how new the datapoints used should be.
+Default uses all datapoints available.

 `--filecheck` Checks all images downloaded for data integrity and redownloads corrupt images.

 **Examples**: